JasminDreasond/Tiny-Essentials/docs/v1/basics/html.md

 saveJsonFile('yasmin.json', data);
 ```

-### 🌐 `fetchJson(url, options?): Promise<any>`
+### 🌐 `fetchTemplate(...)`

-Loads and parses a JSON from a remote URL using the Fetch API, with support for custom HTTP methods, retries, timeouts, headers, and even external abort controllers.
+Loads data from a remote URL using Fetch API, with support for custom HTTP methods, retries, timeouts, headers, and even external abort controllers.

 #### 📥 Parameters